 Short interest as a percentage of float

-The average of short interest as a percentage of float is 2.8% for all Alerian MLP Index (AMZ) members and 2.9% for the energy sector.
-A high short interest as a percentage of float, as well as any sudden increase in short interest, indicates that more investors expect a stock’s price to fall.
+High short interest as a percentage of float, along with any sudden rise in short interest, indicates that most investors expect a stock’s price to fall.

 Short interest ratio

-The short interest ratio indicates the number of days it will take for short sellers to cover all of their positions in a stock.
-It’s calculated by dividing short interest by the average trading volumes for a particular stock.
+A stock’s short interest ratio indicates the number of days that it will take for its short sellers to cover all of their positions.
+It’s calculated by dividing short interest with the average trading volumes for a particular stock.